ent/ent/doc/md/getting-started.md

 	if err != nil {
 		return err
 	}
-	// create the groups, and add their users in the creation.
+	// Create the groups, and add their users in the creation.
 	_, err = client.Group.
 		Create().
 		SetName("GitLab").